mmbman/Katagiri/jewel-mirror-awareness.md

 Then integration is not some mysterious miracle.
 If you walk on the road with daily routines, gasshos and so forth, then very naturally integration is manifested.
 It is completely beyond calculation; you just have to do it.

 And then if you practice in this way you can build up perfection of personality.
-In Japanese we say *enmon*. *En* of enmon means
+In Japanese we say *enman*. *En* of enman means
-“round;” *mon* means fullness.
-So *enmon* means round and full; we usually translate it “perfection.”
+“round;” *man* means fullness.
+So *enman* means round and full; we usually translate it “perfection.”

-*Enmon* of personality is complete fullness of the energy, and very round.
+*Enman* of personality is complete fullness of the energy, and very round.
 No corners.
 If you have a corner, even a slight one, it is what we call ego-consciousness; selfishness.
 If you are perfectly round, then when you bump into somebody else you just pass by and no one is hurt.
 But if you have a corner then when you bump into somebody you hurt.
 Very much.
 That corner is called the ego. *Enman*, perfection, is no ego; no corners, and full of energy.

 <p align="center"> * * * </p>